 The first step involves planning your bathroom vanity cabinet.
 The normal height of these cabinets is 30-inches from the floor; however, it can differ if you are much taller or shorter than average.
 A vanity cabinet isn't actually anything complicated.
 It is nothing more than a 3-sided box which is fitted against the wall.

 Decide on the size of the vanity unit you want to install.
 Remember that the size of the unit will restrict the types of the sink which can be fitted.
 A typical vanity is 24-inches wide.

 Step 2 - Choosing Your Sink

 Once you know the size of your cabinet, you can decide on the type of sink you want to fit.
-You can fit any sink as a vanity unit; however, it will be much easier if you use a sink which has a built in counter top.
-That means that you don't need to worry about cutting any holes in counter tops or doing anything complicated.
+You can fit any sink as a vanity unit; however, it will be much easier if you use a sink that has a built-in countertop.
+That means that you don't need to worry about cutting any holes in countertops or doing anything complicated.

 Step 3 - Constructing the Frame